 Stacie Mathewson: It started out with the idea that the Foundation would provide a grant to start a recovery high school and then it quickly branched into helping fund a campus recovery program at a local university that they were trying to start.
-I funded that and decided to go ahead with several university funding programs and tabled development of the recovery high school for later.
-As these grants proceeded, I needed to hire staff and to create a non-profit organization charity to grant oversee these programs.
-That Transforming organization was Youth Recovery.
+I funded that and decided to go ahead with funding several university recovery programs and tabled development of the recovery high school for later.
+As these grants proceeded, I needed to hire staff and to create a non-profit organization charity to oversee these grant programs.
+That organization was Transforming Youth Recovery.
 Once we had that, we could not only expand the money we were granting but also set up a process of accountability when handing out the grants.
 We went from just giving money to building processes through TYR that assured high quality of campus recovery support services and activities based on each school's unique strengths.
 Our overriding goals for each program were quality of recovery supports, institutional acceptance, and financial sustainability.

 Transforming Youth Recovery now has multiple initiatives.
 One is recovery support within higher education, and another is aimed at the community colleges.
 TYR also supports the work of the Association of Recovery Schools.
-Last year, we sponsored their annual conference and also supported helped with some consultants who rebranding restructuring and Association.
+Last year, we sponsored their annual conference and also supported some consultants who helped with restructuring and rebranding the Association.
 We also supported two national studies, one of which defined the essential ingredients of a recovery high school.
 We also did a state-by-state study to show the different policies and legislation that apply to recovery high schools.
 We also funded the accreditation process that the Association is now recommending for all recovery high schools.
 We funded the Association's executive director position through 2014 and will be sponsoring their 2014 conference.
 We have also been recording the clinical and educational tracks of these conferences so they can be posted online for those unable to attend the conferences.